b-yond-infinite-network/amaze-us/dataengineering/challenge-3/README.md

  #### Strategy 2:

-We need to segregate (cities,topics) in the same container.
+We need to segregate (Countries,topics) in the same container.
 It's possible to perform threading or async in the same container in order to send each country tweet to a corresponding topic.

  #### Strategy 3